glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

 double angular_acceleration_r_per_s2 = total_torque_nm / total_engine_moment_of_inertia_kg_per_m2;
 ```

-Where the total engine moment of inertia accounts for the flywheel mass and radius and the moment of inertia of the piston.
+Where the total engine moment of inertia accounts for the flywheel and piston.
+The flywheel
+moment of inertia is defined as:

 ```
 double flywheel_moment_of_inertia_kg_per_m2 = 0.5 * mass_flywheel_kg * pow(radius_flywheel_m, 2.0);
 ```

-Angular velocity is then updated by the angular acceleration time step:
+Angular velocity is then updated by angular acceleration multiplied by the time step:

 ```
 angular_velocity_r_per_s += angular_acceleration_r_per_s2 * DT_S;